amalantony/2048-react/README.md

 ---
 * The app is designed to be as functional as possible.
 Most React components are implemented as functions. `App2048` is the only component implemented as a Class since it makes use of React Lifecycle methods.

 * Redux was chosen as the application state manager for this application.
-This choice was made since Redux provides a convinient one directional data flow that makes state easy to reason about.
+This choice was made since Redux provides a convenient one directional data flow that makes state easy to reason about.

 * It must be easy to configure the game.
 For instance, in order to change the winning score or the grid size, simply alter the appropriate values in `client/client.js`.